vkarpov15/generators-book/content/chapter-1-for-of-generators.md

 for (const x of fibonacciGenerator(10)) {} // Ok
 ```

-You may find it strange that the generator's
+You may find it strange that the generators are iterable but generator
-`Symbol.iterator` function returns itself given that generator functions are
+functions are not.
-not iterable.
 One reason for this decision is that a generator function can
 take parameters.
 For instance, looping over `fibonacciGenerator(10)` would not
 give the same results as looping over `fibonacciGenerator(11)`.